A.I. INFORMATION

 The procedures described below are designed to cause the ewe’s reproductive cycle to be re-set so she will cycle (ovulate) at the time of introduction of semen by LAI

-Upon receipt of your sponges & PMS-G, keep them away from sunlight, and refrigerate the PMS-G. Store the sponges in a cool place (less than 85 degrees) away from sunlight, but do not refrigerate them.
+Upon receipt of your CIDRs & PMS-G or PG-600, keep them away from sunlight, and refrigerate.
+Store the CIDRs in a cool place (less than 85 degrees) away from sunlight, but do not refrigerate them.

-The sponge (or CIDR) is inserted into the ewe’s vagina and remains there for between 12-16 days.
+The CIDR is inserted into the ewe’s vagina and remains there for between 12-16 days.
 About 14 days is ideal.
-The exact time the sponge is inserted is not critical.
-The sponge should be inserted far enough to lie just beyond the bony ridge a few centimeters inside the vagina.
+The exact time of day the sponge is inserted is not critical.
+The CIDR should be inserted far enough to lie just beyond the bony ridge a few centimeters inside the vagina.
 The string will hang outside the vagina.

-Check your ewes frequently for loss of sponges, especially during the first 24 hours, which is when sponge loss is most likely.
-Maiden ewes are more likely to lose sponges than ewes that have lambed because the sponge cannot be inserted as far inside the vagina in maiden ewes.
+Check your ewes frequently for loss of CIDRs, especially during the first 24 hours, which is when loss is most likely.
+Maiden ewes are more likely to lose CIDRs than ewes that have lambed because the CIDR cannot be inserted as far inside the vagina in maiden ewes.

-If a sponge is lost during the first 48 hours, re-insert it immediately.
-If a sponge is lost after the first 48 hours, it may cause problems with synchronization.
-Re-insert the sponge immediately and keep record of which ewe and what time the sponge was re-inserted.
+If a CIDR is lost during the first 48 hours, re-insert it immediately.
+If a CIDR is lost after the first 48 hours, it may cause problems with synchronization.
+Re-insert immediately and keep record of which ewe and what time the CIDR was re-inserted.
 The technician will examine the reproductive tract and will not LAI the ewe if she is not ready.
-This will save the semen.
+This will save the semen and unnecessary cost.

 To trigger the ewe’s ovaries to prepare for ovulation:

-The timing for sponge removal and administration of the PMS-G is very critical.
+The timing for CIDR removal and administration of the PMS-G or PG-600 is very critical.
 You will receive specific timing instructions.
-Timing of PMS-G injection is arranged so LAI will take place during a time window between 54 and 61 hours after PMS-G is given to the ewe.
+Timing of hormone injection is arranged so LAI will take place during a time window between 54 and 61 hours after PMS-G or PG-600 is given to the ewe.
 For large flocks (over 50 ewes) LAI may start at 54 hours, and for smaller flocks LAI is scheduled at about 58 hours.
 LAI is timed so all ewes are bred by 61 hours.
 Beyond 62 hours conception rates are lower with fewer viable fetuses.

-When using CIDRs (y-shaped devices) instead of sponges, LAI is timed to take place 50-54 hours after CIDR removal and PMS-G injection.
+When using CIDRs (y-shaped devices), LAI is timed to take place 50-54 hours after CIDR removal and PMS-G or PG-600 injection.
 CIDRs contain natural progesterone, and CIDR removal does not cause a surge of progesterone in the ewe.
-Sponges contain progestogen, a synthetic hormone very similar to progesterone.
-Sponge removal causes a small surge of progestogen so LAI using sponges is timed slightly later to allow hormones to drop low enough to trigger ovulation.

 Preparing the PMS-G (pregnant mare serum gonadotropin)